Octavius-Dante/Tetra-Proxima/CAPM-DAY-2/Readme.md

 </br>

 whenever we expose an entity in the service, SAP CDS engine will create a VIEW corresponding to that entity in the database table.
-</br> After defiing the entity to expose odata, we must deploy our changes again to database.
+</br> After defining the entity to expose OData, we must deploy our changes again to database.
 Before performing cds/run watch

 </br>
 </br>

-Now lets focus on publishing this table data using odata in web.
+Now lets focus on publishing this table data using OData in web.
 </br>
 make change to the mydemoservice.cds file as shown below
 </br>